BUS3055 : Contemporary Issues in International Business Management

 Aims

-This module will provide a cutting edge overview of the very latest thinking and practice in international business and management.
-It will provide a challenging and eclectic range of perspectives on globalization, multinational corporations, varieties of capitalism and international business.
-The module will build on knowledge from previous modules and bring together contemporary issues pertinent to the areas of organization studies, sociology, HRM, economic geography and international business, to help participants to develop a critical understanding of contemporary organizations and the increasingly global environment in which they operate.
+This module provides a challenging and eclectic range of perspectives on globalization, multinational corporations, varieties of capitalism and international business.
+The module builds on knowledge from previous modules and brings together contemporary issues pertinent to the areas of organization studies, HRM, economic geography and international business, to help participants to develop a critical understanding of contemporary organizations and the increasingly global environment in which they operate.

 Outline Of Syllabus